-Our vision is to enhance the lives of people with disabilities by providing a place to learn, grow, socialize, explore, be independent and have some fun!
+Our vision is to enhance our clients’ lives by providing a place to learn, grow, socialize, explore, be independent, and have some fun!

-Our program is designed to provide a safe and fun environment while enriching our clients lives through music, art, socialization, recreation, community integration and therapy.
+Our programs are designed to provide a warm and inclusive environment while enriching lives through education, socialization, community service, and personal development.!

-At The Garden Foundation, we focus on abilities, not disabilities and encourage everyone to reach their full potential.
-Everyone is celebrated for who they are, encouraged to thrive and bloom where they are planted.
+At The Garden Foundation, we focus on ABILITIES, not disabilities and empower everyone to reach their full potential.
+Everyone is celebrated for who they are, and encouraged to thrive and bloom where they are planted.!

 I was only a year old or so when Lindsay was born.
 On February 17th, 1989 not only did I get a little sister, I got my life’s purpose.